EthicalSource/contributor_covenant/content/version/2/0/code_of_conduct.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-We believe that a diverse community where people treat each other with respect is stronger, more vibrant and has more potential contributors and more sources for ideas.
+We believe that a diverse community where people treat each other with respect is stronger, more vibrant, and has more potential contributors and more sources for ideas.
 We aim for more diversity.

 ## Our Standards